exabrial/redex-sm/readme.md

 ## Scalability

 With sticky sessions and plenty of Tomcat servers, this should scale to hundreds of thousands of users.
-Eventually you'll hit limits with Redis events eviction/destruction, but that's dependant on your application's usage patterns.
+Eventually you'll hit limits with Redis events eviction/destruction, but that's dependent on your application's usage patterns.

 Right now, all session destruction and cache eviction notices are directed all all nodes in the cluster.
 This should be fine for most sane workloads.
 If a workload has very frequent session expiration (10s of thousands of destruction/eviction events per second), we probably need to write an enhancement to only have the managers subscribe to events for sessions they have cached.
 Let me know if you reach that limit.
 I'd be very interested to check it out.